What it's like to live as a digital nomad in Sri Lanka

 We did budget on accommodation, but we had two rooms and a kitchen so we were generally happy.

-Days off mostly consisted of drinks on the beach, drives to nearby towns, surfing, and we did fork out for a Safari at Udawalawe National Park.
+Days off mostly consisted of drinks on the beach, scooter drives to nearby towns, surfing, and we did fork out on a couple of guest houses while we were out of town.

 The breakdown below shows our cost of living while based in Dickwella, Sri Lanka.
-It does not include visas, flights, businesses expenses or the tuktuk we used to travel the country.
+It does not include visas, flights, business expenses, or the tuk-tuk we rented to travel the country at the end of our time working in Sri Lanka.

 Rent: $330.00